UnderscoreNorth/Cynomystica/README.md

 After starting the backend, there'll be a queue folder in the root.
 Placing a txt file with a link inside will queue up that link.
 This can be used by other applications or scripts.

 ### Update Log
+#### Apr 5, 2025

+- Video meta processing offloaded to a worker to keep chat and video syncing smooth
+- Bulk adding can now provide an offset Eg. |n+3| would start the bulk on 4 instead of 1

 #### Nov 15, 2024